cis-ds/course-site/content/homework/wrangle-data/index.markdown

 # Overview

-Due before class on October 22nd.
+Due before class on April 22nd.

 The goal of this assignment is to practice wrangling and exploring data in a research context.